When Robby and I got married, we found the best gift in the attic: an old Christmas tree with all the decorations!

 If we never put up a Christmas tree, we would still be Christians.
 If we never had ornaments and presents and watched corny Christmas movies, we would still be His.
 But thank God for sweet reminders of His sacrifice, His blessings, and His presence that stays with us all year long.
 These are the real gifts of Christmas.

 Do you have any neat Christmas traditions (or hacks)?
-We’d love to hear them!
+I’d love to hear them!
 Please share them below in the comments section.